Top issue: Business of architecture

 - We push back against corporate tax reforms that obstruct new opportunities.

-- We work with Congress to extend deductions for energy efficient commercial buildings and expand benefits to more types of architecture firms.
+- We work with Congress to extend deductions, such as the 179D tax credit, for energy efficient commercial buildings and expand benefits to more types of architecture firms.

 - We advocate for the Historic Tax Credit, which has stimulated the rehabilitation of more than 40,000 buildings and the creation of nearly 2.5 million jobs.